addyosmani/backbone-fundamentals/README.md

 Later on in this section we're going to revisit the differences between Backbone and traditional MVC, but for now let's focus on controllers.

-In Backbone, one shares the responsibility of a controller with both the Backbone.View and Backbone.Router.
-Some time ago Backbone did once come with it's own Backbone.Controller, but as the naming for this component didn't make sense for the context in which it was being used, it was later renamed to Router.
+In Backbone, controller logic is shared between Backbone.View and Backbone.Router.
+Earlier releases of Backbone contained something called Backbone.Controller, but it was renamed to Router to clarify its role.

-Routers handle a little more of the controller responsibility as it's possible to bind the events there for models and have your view respond to DOM events and rendering.
-As Tim Branyen (another Bocoup-based Backbone contributor) has also previously pointed out, it's possible to get away with not needing Backbone.Router at all for this, so a way to think about it using the Router paradigm is probably:
+A Router's main purpose is to translate URL requests into application states.
+When a user browses to the URL www.example.com/photos/42, a Router could be used to show the photo with that ID, and to define what application behavior should be run in response to that request.
+Routers *can* contain traditional controller responsibilities, such as binding the events between models and views, or rendering parts of the page.
+However, Backbone contributor Tim Branyen has pointed out that it's possible to get away without needing Backbone.Router at all for this, so a way to think about it using the Router paradigm is probably:

 ```javascript
 var PhotoRouter = Backbone.Router.extend({